OpenSRS/osrs-toolkit-php/README.md

 UNEXPECTED ERROR: No Content-Length header provided!
 * Same causes as above
-* Generated when the Content-Lengt should always be provided
+* Generated when the Content-Length should always be provided

 UNEXPECTED READ: No CRLF
 * No carriage return provided after the header, possibly corrupted information